dipalikapadiya/CRUD-API/README.md

 # CRUD-API
- CRUD with file system module and without, also using raw queries
+ CRUD with file system module and without file system module, also using raw queries